hatboysam/shpm/README.md

 shpm remove n -> remove task #n from the list

+shpm loc -> show the location of the shpm.txt file

+shpm help -> show the commands list

 ### Is that all?
 Yep, for now.
 I want to add a few more features but I still want to be true to the "S" in SHPM.
 Stay tuned.